-How can I troubleshoot high latency on a DynamoDB table?
+How can I troubleshoot high latency on an Amazon DynamoDB table?

-When analyzing the Amazon CloudWatch metric SuccessfulRequestLatency, it's a best practice to check the average latency.
-Occasional spikes in latency are not a cause for concern.
-However, if average latency is high, there might be an underlying issue that you need to resolve.
+To troubleshoot high latency on your DynamoDB table, analyze the Amazon CloudWatch metric SuccessfulRequestLatency, and check the average latency.
+Occasional spikes in latency aren't a cause for concern.
+However, if average latency is high, there might be an underlying issue that you must resolve.

-To get the latency value for all DynamoDB calls, enable latency metric logging for the AWS SDK.
+To get the latency value for all DynamoDB calls, turn on latency metric logging for the AWS SDK.
 These metrics can help you identify the source of the increased latency.
-Keep in mind that DynamoDB latency metrics measure activity within DynamoDB or Amazon DynamoDB Streams only.
+Keep in mind that DynamoDB latency metrics measure activity only within DynamoDB or Amazon DynamoDB Streams.
 The latency metrics don't take network latency or client-side activity into account.

 Note: For most atomic operations, such as GetItem and PutItem, you can expect an average latency in single-digit milliseconds.
 Latency for non-atomic operations, such as Query and Scan, depends on many factors, including the size of the result set and the complexity of the query conditions and filters.